Updated March 2023

 What is the likelihood of my project being selected for funding?

 OR-MEP cannot guarantee funding for waitlisted projects.
-We will publicly release the prioritization framework this fall for public comment, which will include more information about how we will serve projects from the waitlist.
+We anticipate releasing a new program manual and enrollment process by end of May 2023, which will include more information about how we will serve projects from the waitlist.
 Until then, we cannot provide information about the likelihood of your project receiving funding.

 When will the prioritization framework and updated program rules be available for public comment?

-We expect to provide this new framework and updated program rules, including Menu and Bundled Path options, for public comment by October/November 2022.
+We expect to provide this new framework and updated program rules, including Menu and Bundled Path options, for public comment by end of May 2023.
 Public comments will be open for at least 30 days.

 When will OR-MEP start serving projects from the waitlist?